clebebe/1-kickstarter-analysis/README.md

 - What are some other possible tables and/or graphs that we could create?

     Other possible charts or graphs to consider is a graph illustraing the relation between the funding goal amounts and the campaign duration in days for a successful play.
-This will aid Louise to choose when she should launch the campaign so that shee has enough time to raise the funds before the play can be brought to stage.
+This will aid Louise to choose when she should launch the campaign so that shee has enough time to raise the funds for her possible future play campaigns.